 When a court order for custody, child support, or alimony is entered, in an ideal world that order would govern the parties’ rights and responsibilities indefinitely.
 However, circumstances change throughout the years, so an order that was once reasonable may not be anymore.
 This may warrant a second look.

 When your situation changes, you may feel hesitant to modify court orders in NC or SC because you don’t want to spend time and emotional energy reopening the litigation process.
-Fortunately, our attorneys at Collins Family Law Group can determine whether alimony or child support modification is warranted and ensure a hassle-free experience for you and everyone else involved.
+Fortunately, our attorneys at Collins Family & Elder Law Group can determine whether alimony or child support modification is warranted and ensure a hassle-free experience for you and everyone else involved.

-If you want to modify court orders in NC or SC and you’re searching for an attorney to help you do so, contact one of the skilled family law attorneys at Collins Family Law.
+If you want to modify court orders in NC or SC and you’re searching for an attorney to help you do so, contact one of the skilled family law attorneys at Collins Family & Elder Law Group.
 We can help you prove a change in circumstances to give you the best chance at a modification of your custody, child support, or alimony order.

 Alimony or Child Support Modification in North or South Carolina

 You may be able to modify court orders in North Carolina or South Carolina if there has been a substantial change in your financial situation since the original order was entered.
 You and your spouse can reach a modification agreement through the process of mediation or collaborative law.
 If you cannot reach an agreement this way, the trial court will have to make the modification decision for you.

-Whether your case is one for mediation, collaborative law, or litigation, allow Collins Family Law to explain modification law to you and help you present your case for modification of a support order.
+Whether your case is one for mediation, collaborative law, or litigation, allow Collins Family & Elder Law Group to explain modification law to you and help you present your case for modification of a support order.